mlhassell/lang-lit/docs/lit.md

 The nominals are inflected in the following Case, Gender, and Number

-The classes for nouns are:

 The comparative forms are:
 THe definitive form is:
 Numerals are classified under:
-The classes for adjectives are:

 Verb personal forms are:
-The classes for verbs are:
 The verb conjugation patterns are:
 Verbs can be reflexive